AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Does an Accident Affect Your Insurance Rates?

-Company Average annual premium before an accident Average annual premium after an at-fault accident Average percentage increase
+Company Average annual full coverage premium before an accident Average annual full coverage premium after an at-fault accident Average percentage increase

 • How serious the accident was: Typically, a more serious accident will result in a greater increase.

-• Who caused the accident: If you were the person at fault for the accident, you can expect to see an increase.
+• Who caused the accident: Expect your premium to increase if you were the person at fault for the accident.

-• Which state you live in: Each state has different laws governing how an insurance company can set rates.
-Check with your state’s insurance regulatory agency for its specific guidelines on increases.
+• Where you live: Each state has different laws governing how an insurance company can set rates and how long an accident remains on your driving record.

-• Your insurance company: Each insurance company has its own formula for how to calculate risk after an at-fault accident, which is why shopping around after an accident can be beneficial2.
+• Your insurance company: Each insurance company has a different risk calculation formula, which is why shopping around after an accident can be beneficial.3

 How Long Does an Accident Affect Your Rates?